mlapehn/rails-bog-app/README.md

   2. Reset your progress to the beginning by checking out master again `git checkout master` then make a `second-run` branch: `git checkout -b second-run`.
 Go through the lab another time.
 This time, time yourself on how long it takes you.
 Push yourself to peek at the hints more sparingly and code as much as you can on your own.
 Again, make sure to commit your work.
   3. Reset your progress to the beginning by checking out master again `git checkout master` then make a `third-run` branch: `git checkout -b third-run`.
 Repeat the lab a third time.
 Try not to use the instructions to build your bog app and refer to them only when very stuck.
 Time yourself again and aim to build the app faster than you built it the second time around.
 Make sure you have roughly the same number of commits as you had on your second run.
 Version control isn't the place to cut corners!
   4. Reset your progress to the beginning by checking out master again `git checkout master` then make a `fourth-run` branch: `git checkout -b fourth-run`.
 This is the fourth time; streamline your process.
 Squash bugs faster and look at the resources less.
 Commit often and build it as fast as you can!

+The hints will build the app piece by piece.
+If you use the Rails generators you may have more or less code to work with at each point and need to adapt.

 ## Background